 DPD

-After you enable the DPD feature, the IPsec-VPN connection sends DPD packets to check the existence and availability of the peer.
-If no response is received from the peer within the specified period of time, the connection fails.
-Then, the Internet Security Association and Key Management Protocol (ISAKMP) SA, IPsec SA, and IPsec tunnel are deleted.
-If a DPD packet timeout occurs, the IPsec-VPN connection automatically reinitiates IPsec-VPN negotiations with the tunnel.
-The timeout period of DPD packets is 30 seconds.
+When the DPD feature is enabled, the IPsec-VPN connection sends DPD packets to check if the peer is active.
+If no response is received from the peer within a specific time, the connection fails.
+The IPsec-VPN connection then deletes the Internet Security Association and Key Management Protocol (ISAKMP) SA, the IPsec SA, and the IPsec tunnel.
+If a DPD timeout occurs, the IPsec-VPN connection automatically starts a new tunnel negotiation.
+The DPD packet timeout is 30 seconds.

 NAT Traversal